Oedeltroet/Gidoi/README.md

 ## Getting started
 * After the first startup, you should see the main window containing a blank preview area at the center as well as a toolbar at the top and a status bar at the bottom.
 The root directory should contain the following:
   * _logs_ - a directory containing the logfiles _error.txt_ and _validation.txt_
-  * _screenplays_ - the directory in which your screenplays will be stored as _.xml_ files
   * _screenplay.xsd_ - the xml schema for your screenplays
   * _settings_ - the file in which the user settings are stored